 What Do Gerontologists Do?

-Gerontologists can work in a number of fields, including social services, medicine, occupational therapy, and more.
+Gerontologists can work in several fields, including social services, medicine, occupational therapy, and more.
 The day-to-day duties can vary depending on the specific role held.
 Outside of job-specific tasks, in general, the roles of a gerontologist include:

-• Helping aging clients to access social service, make appointments, or with everyday tasks
+- Helping aging clients to access social services, make appointments, or with everyday tasks

 Gerontologist Certifications & Licensure

-Since the field of gerontology encompasses so many different professions, there isn’t one overarching certification for this career.
-Those working as social and human services assistants don’t have a certification exam or board for working in gerontology.
+Since gerontology encompasses so many different professions, there isn’t one overarching certification for this career.
+Those working as social and human services assistants don’t have a certification exam or board for gerontology.
 A certificate or bachelor’s degree in aging studies or gerontology can be sufficient to start in this field.

 State licensing requirements also vary based on the specific occupation a gerontologist holds.
 Social workers, nurses, and occupational therapists must be licensed by their respective state licensing boards.
 Gerontologists who work as long-term care facility administrators must be licensed in all 50 states as well.